ZARCB

 Originally built for the export of coal, Richards Bay currently also handles other

-and also its most modern.
+port and also its most modern.
 Richards Bay handles approx. 80 million tonnes annually

 representing 55% of the country's seaborne cargo.